webpwnized/cryptography/README.md

 Optional arguments:

-    -h, --help            show this help message and exit -d, --determinant     Calculate the determinant of the matrix modulo MODULUS.
+    -h, --help          Show this help message and exit -d, --determinant   Calculate the determinant of the matrix modulo MODULUS.
 Answer will be in Z-MODULUS.
     -id, --inverse-determinant
                         Calculate the inverse of the determinant of the matrix modulo MODULUS.
 Answer will be in Z-MODULUS.
     -t, --transpose     Calculate the transpose of the matrix modulo MODULUS -mi, --minors       Calculate the minors of the matrix modulo MODULUS -c, --cofactors     Calculate the cofactors of the matrix modulo MODULUS -a, --adjunct       Calculate the adjunct of the matrix modulo MODULUS -i, --inverse       Calculate the inverse of the matrix modulo MODULUS -all, --all         Calculate the determinant, inverse determinant, transpose, adjunct and inverse of the matrix modulo MODULUS.
 Same as -id -dai
+    -phi, --count-invertible-matrices
+                        Calculate the number of invertible matrices of size INPUT modulo MODULUS.
     -v, --verbose       Enables verbose output
-    -m MODULUS, --modulus MODULUS
+    -m MODULUS, --modulus MODULUS   Modulus.
-                        Modulus.
 Default is 256.

  # Utility Belt